 Nature aquascape utilizes Golden Ratio throughout the design, and you have the flexibility to add a wide variety of plants and hardscapes.
 The drawback is you need constant trimming to retain the shape and often encounter algae outbreaks.

 Jungle Style Aquascaping

 Jungle-style aquascape is the easiest to replicate and best for inexperienced aquarists.
 It’s a bit of a combination of Dutch and Nature style; however, it has its own unique style.
-As the name implies, jungle style resembles a natural, boundless, and wild ecosystem.
+As the name implies, the jungle style resembles a natural, boundless, and wild ecosystem.

 Plants in this style are left on their own to raise them naturally and spontaneously.
 Over time, the plant covers so densely, and tanks achieve a certain balance, which requires less maintenance.
 The jungle style has less open space as well as very little or no hardscape.